 First, you’ll want to be well prepared in advance.
 Organise your remote onboarding templates that are easily accessible by new hires.
 Next, you can think of how to gamify the experience, set up automated reminders and check-ins.
 This will save you plenty of time and effort at every step.

-While most organisations end the onboarding process after a week, it is recommended to have a 90-day onboarding plan while continuing the need-based training.
+While most organisations end the onboarding process after a week, it is recommended to at least have a 90-day onboarding plan while continuing the need-based training.
 Simplify it in a way your remote employees will love to use.
+To get a more elaborate answer, read "How long should onboarding take - Best practices and ideal timeline".

 How is onboarding a remote employee different from an office employee?